LNP-BP/LNPBPs/lnpbp-0001.md

 ## Rationale

-### Use of EC point addition instead of multiplication

 ### Use of HMAC: prevention of length extension attacks and multiple commitments

 ### Use of protocol tags: prevention of inter-protocol collision attacks